-Potentially Significant Impact Less Than Significant With New Mitigation Incorporated Less Than Significant Impact No Impact W ould the Project: a) Cause a substantial adverse change in the significance of a tribal cultural resource defined in Public Resources Code § 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California Native American tribe, and i) that is: listed or eligible for listing in the California register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k), or A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1.
-In applying the criteria set forth in subdivision (c) of Public Resource Code Section 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe a, i, ii) Less Than Significant Impact With New Mitigation Incorporated.
+Potentially Significant Impact Less Than Significant With New Mitigation Incorporated Less Than Significant Impact No Impact Would the Project: a) Cause a substantial adversision significance of a tribal cultur defined in Public Resource as either a site, feature, pla landscape that is geograph in terms of the size and score landscape, sacred place, or cultural value to a Californ ural resource s Code § 21074 ce, cultural ically defined ope of the object with ia Native American tribe, and that is i) listed or eligible for listing California register of Histo Resources, or in a local reg historical resources as defi Resources Code section 50 ii) A resource determined by in the rical ister of ned in Public 20.1(k), or agency, in its discretion an substantial evidence, to be pursuant to criteria set for subdivision (c) of Public Re Section 5024.1.
+In applying set forth in subdivision (c) Resource Code Section 502 agency shall consider the s the resource to a California American tribe d supported by significant th in esources Code g the criteria of Public 24.1, the lead ignificance of a, i, ii) Less Than Significant Impact With New Mitigation Incorporated.
 The Patsiata (Owens Lake) Historic District is eligible for listing in the California Register of Historical Resources as a Traditional Cultural Property, and the boundaries of the proposed historic district include the Lone Pine Landfill and a multi-component site along the Lone Pine Landfill waterline easement route.
 The Lone Pine Landfill is not considered to be a contributing resource to the Tribal cultural resources that make up the proposed historic district, but the multi-component site is listed as a contributing resource.
 Tribal monitoring of waterline trench excavation from Lone Pine to the Lone Pine Landfill would ensure no significant impacts to the proposed Historic District as a result of the proposed project.